-David Pond was born in southeastern Virginia on a peanut farm near the small town of Wakefield.
-David credits his father, a farmer, and his mother, a school teacher, for where he is today.
+David Pond was born in southeastern Virginia on a peanut farm near the small town of Wakefield. and his mother, a school teacher, for where he is today.
 Two of his most significant life decisions involved his parents and their advice.
 The first occurred upon graduation from NC State when David had to choose between a career in civil engineering or coming back home and take over the farm.